PoC-Project 5

 For correctness, you should not allow the simulation to run past the duration.
 This means that you should not allow an item to be purchased if you would have to wait until after the duration of the simulation to have enough cookies.
 Further, after you have exited the loop, if there is time left, you should allow cookies to accumulate for the remainder of the time left.
 Note that you should allow the purchase of items at the final duration time.
 Also, if you have enough cookies, it is possible to purchase multiple items at the same time step.
 (Note that this differs from the actual Cookie Clicker game, where it is not possible to buy multiple items at the same time.)
 This is most likely to happen exactly at the final duration time, when a strategy might choose to buy as many items as it can, given that there is no more time left.

-object that contains the state of the game.
+Finally, you should return the ClickerState object that contains the state of the game.

-If you have implemented things correctly, with the provided strategy_cursor_broke
+If you have implemented things correctly, with the provided strategy_cursor_broken function, the given SIM_TIME, and default BuildInfo, the final state of the game should be:

 Finally, you should implement some strategies to select items for you game.
 You are required to implement the following strategies:

-, otherwise your strategy functions should return a valid name of an item as a string.
-As described above, if your strategy function returns None
+If there is not enough time left for you to buy any more items (or your strategy chooses not to), your strategy function should return None, otherwise your strategy functions should return a valid name of an item as a string.
+As described above, if your strategy function returns None this should cause your simulate_clicker function to exit the loop and finish the simulation.

-.
+For strategy_best, you will be graded on how many total cookies you are able to earn with the default SIM_TIME and BuildInfo.
 To receive full credit, you must get at least \(1.30 \times 10^{18}\) total cookies.
 In addition, you may implement as many other strategies as you like.
 We will have a forum thread dedicated to showing off your favorite/best strategies!

 """